jnskkmhr/omnilrs_ros2_demo/README.md

 - Only upload source code and configuration files (no heavy data!)

 ## Environment
-The repository mainly depend on
+The repository depends on
 - Robot computer: NUC13 (Ubuntu 22.04, ROS2 Humble)
-- Host PC: ThinkPad (Ubuntu 20.04, ROS2 Foxy)
 - Micro controller: ESP32 (micro-ros-arduino for Humble)
+- Host PC (Either ROS2 foxy or humble to communicate with robot computer)

 ## Setup package
 Clone this repoo